daniiprietoo/todolist-microservices/README.md

 ```

 - This will start both the backend (on port 4000) and the frontend (on port 5173 by default).
+- The frontend is configured to proxy API requests (`/api`) to the backend.

 ### 6. Open the app